The conscious consumerism movement is stalling—and I know why

 Earlier this year, I attended a conference full of the most committed and socially conscious organizations.
 It was fascinating, and mildly depressing, to see how quickly moral dilemmas and legitimate obstacles complicated most of the issues we attempted to address as a collective.

 I watched as a room full of mission-centered business leaders agreed that opening hiring processes to assist previously incarcerated individuals was a priority for our society only to be crippled when they considered how to incorporate such practices into their own businesses.
-I watched as a prominent food company, who is a leader in social responsibility, advocated for the virtues of organic farming only to admit that they would not be economically viable if they were to fully transition to organic ingredients.
+I watched as a prominent food company, which is a leader in social responsibility, advocated for the virtues of organic farming only to admit that they would not be economically viable if they were to fully transition to organic ingredients.
 Not to mention, they would torpedo countless local farms in the process.

 Here’s another example.
 Consider the current misinformation and confusion around climate change.
 Think about the string of debates one has to navigate.
 Is global warming real?
 If it is, are humans responsible for it?
 If we are responsible for it, can we do anything about it, or is it too late?
 Or look at recycling.
 The last I heard, recycling is broken, so are we doing more harm than good?

-Note: This story represents a lot of what’s going wrong today with social responsibility.
-My agency recently released year-seven findings for our annual benchmarking study on socially responsible spending and other “do good” behaviors.
-The results show that such behaviors are continuing to decline across the country.
-What’s worse is that we see the greatest slide among younger Americans, the poster children for being purpose-driven and socially responsible.